The Viral Fever: Cheesecake (2019)

-Hostel Daze (2019)
+Hostel Daze (2019–2023)

 Hostel Daze was created by TVF, and is a compilation of stories depicting the lifestyle and fun of undergraduates who live in a hostel, along with the bullying of seniors being one of their many experiences with the hostel and its residents.
 The series was released on Amazon Prime Video on 13 December 2019.
 The entire series was shot in the campus and hostel of Symbiosis International University, Pune.
 The series was written and created by Saurabh Khanna and Abhishek Yadav, and was directed by Raghav Subbu, critically acclaimed for directing TVF's series Kota Factory.
 The series features Adarsh Gourav, Shubham Gaur and LUV in key roles of three freshers, and also casts Nikhil Vijay, Badri Chavan and Harsha Chemudu among many others.

-Panchayat (2020)
+Panchayat (since 2020)

-Panchayat is a web series produced by TVF,released on Amazon Prime on 3 April 2020.
-This critically acclaimed web series revolves around the Panchayat of a village called Phulera in Ballia district of Eastern Uttar Pradesh, The series features Jitendra Kumar, who plays the role of a young graduate and the secretary of the Panchayat of the village, who is constantly at war with himself, trying to adapt himself to the lifestyle of the villagers, while keeping his dream of cracking the CAT, Common Admission Test.
-The series also casts veteran actors like Raghubir Yadav and Neena Gupta.
+Panchayat is a web series produced by TVF, released on Amazon Prime on 3 April 2020.
+This critically acclaimed web series revolves around the Panchayat of a village called Phulera in Ballia district of Eastern Uttar Pradesh, The series features Jitendra Kumar, who plays the role of a young graduate and the secretary of the Panchayat of the village, who is constantly at war with himself, trying to adapt himself to the lifestyle of the villagers, while keeping his dream of cracking the CAT.
+The series also features veteran actors like Raghubir Yadav and Neena Gupta.
 The series marked the debut for Chandan Roy as an actor, playing the role of assistant secretary of the Panchayat.
 His work is being praised by many cinema critics.

-Panchayat Season 2 (2022)

 On 28 April 2022, the second season was announced after the completion of the production.
 On 2 May 2022, it was announced that the second season will premiere on 20 May 2022.
 However, Prime Video released all the episodes on 18 May 2022, two days earlier than its actual premiere date.

+Deepak Kumar Mishra revealed to social media that there would be a Panchayat Season 3.
+It was later confirmed that season 3 would involve eight episodes and would be released in late 2023 on Amazon Prime Video.
+This was further delayed to early 2024.
+On 28 May 2024 the season three released.

+On 3 April 2025, marking the fifth anniversary of the series, the makers announced that its fourth season will premiere on 24 June 2025.

+Chosen Few (2020)

+A short film about Abhay joshi, a fearless cop and a NGO runner give their effort to rescue underage girls from the filthy mud of human trafficking with help of sani, who is rescued by the cop.
+It was released on 21 April 2020 on YouTube and TVFPlay.